Grégory Lemarchal

 Grégory Jean-Paul Lemarchal (13 May 1983 – 30 April 2007), known professionally as Grégory Lemarchal, was a French singer who rose to fame by winning the fourth series of the reality television show Star Academy, which was broadcast on the TF1.

 He died at the age of 23 of health complications (cystic fibrosis) while waiting in hospital for a lung transplant.
 A posthumous album, La Voix d'un ange, was released with profits going towards the Association Grégory Lemarchal charity.
 A compilation, Rêves, was released in 2009.
 He has sold more than 2 million albums.

-Grégory Lemarchal remains an emblematic figure in France, often associated in the research and fight against cystic fibrosis.

 Life and career

 1983–2002: Early life

 Lemarchal was born in La Tronche, Isère to Pierre and Laurence Lemarchal, who also had a daughter named Leslie.
 At twenty months of age he was diagnosed with cystic fibrosis, a genetic condition which affects the lungs, liver, pancreas and intestine.

 Growing up near Chambéry, Lemarchal enjoyed sports such as basketball and football, and even considered becoming involved in sports journalism.
 Nevertheless, his passion for music and rock n'roll dancing was irresistible.
 In 1997, at the age of 14, he became the winner of France Rock 'N' Roll, a rock 'n' roll dancing competition.

 In 1999, Lemarchal auditioned for a talent show, Graines de stars, by singing a solo rendition of Daniel Balavoine's "Le chanteur", as well as performing in a trio with two other contestants singing "Foule sentimentale" by Alain Souchon.
 This initial attempt failed, but helped to catapult him into fame and turned him into a local celebrity as a result of his performance in the show.